yafred/chess3D/blender/README.md

 * Right: +X, front: -Y, up: +Z
 * Square size is 1 blender unit (1 meter)
 * If the board has some thickness, Z location of the top must be 0
-* Origin of the pieces is the center of their base.
+* Local origin of the pieces is the center of their base.
 This allows to place them on the board.

 ## Exporting the model to .glb